Skip to main content

 Requirements

-npm i @opportify/sdk-nodejs
+npm install --save @opportify/sdk-nodejs

 import { EmailInsights } from '@opportify/sdk-nodejs';